DominikNoga/task_organiser/README.md

 # demo
 On this repo there is also a short film presenting all features of my application.
-It is inside the main folder named demoVideo.mkv
+It is inside the main folder named demoVideo.mp4
 # Features
 - Adding tasks to a calendar
 - Adding friends